Panasonic GF7 vs Olympus TG-5

 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - Water-proof: Is rugged and sealed and can thus be used for underwater photography (up to 15m).

 - Easier geotagging: Features an internal GPS sensor to log localization data.

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 2 years and 3 months of technical progress since the GF7 launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the GF7 comes out slightly ahead of the TG-5 (13 : 12 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (13 points each).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic GF7 and the Olympus TG-5 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the GF7 and the TG-5 in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.